 Priority 3: Low-to-moderate income 80 percent and below

-Priority 4: Low-to-moderate income 80 percent and below

-2016 Funds – All household with annual AMI of 80 percent and below will have a priority over household meet the criteria for Urgent Need National Objectives.
-All household that receive damages for both 2015 and 2016 flood event will be assisted with 2015 funds if available.
+2016 Funds – All households with annual AMI of 80 percent and below will have a priority over households meeting the criteria for Urgent Need National Objectives.
+All households that received damages for both 2015 and 2016 flood event will be assisted with 2015 funds if available.

 4B.1 Eligibility